Gazalapar/PythonPracticeCodebasics/README.md

  Lists are created using square brackets.
  List items are ordered, changeable, and allow duplicate values.
  List items are indexed, the first item has index [0], the second item has index [1] etc.
+ (4)IF statement:The if statement is the most simple decision-making statement.
+It is used to decide whether a certain statement or block of statements will be executed or not.